sjwhitlo/ImgToASCII/README.md

 # ImgToASCII

 Takes an image and converts to ASCII characters.

-Runnable from the command line.
+Runs from the command line.

 ## Supported Files
 - .png